Last updated: April 9, 2022

-The fun and exciting Wonga Walk, starting at the Dorrigo Rainforest Centre, will get you to this very pretty waterfall.
+The fun and exciting Wonga Walk, starting from the Dorrigo Rainforest Centre, passes this very pretty waterfall.

-If you complete the Wonga Walk as a circuit walking track, you will also get to see Tristana Falls, another pretty waterfall in the Dorrigo area.
+If you complete the Wonga Walk as a circuit walking track, you will also get to see Tristania Falls, another pretty waterfall in the Dorrigo area.